- Set Your Objectives

 How to use an IP Camera to Control Door Access

 An IP intercom and IP camera and door control system can be used to control remote doors.
-This article describes everything you wanted to know about how to add an intercom that can control a door from a remote location.
+This article describes everything you wanted to know about how to integrate door control and IP camera systems.

 Kintronics Technology Notes Newsletter: